 So having a pile of not-yet-used ideas is not, in itself, a cause for lament.
 It may be a matter of going with the ones that actually call you to them, and letting the rest go.

-And yet, two: I have a closet similar to my father’s.
 It’s the closet in the hall.
 And instead of piles of small notebooks with scribbles of “What if…?” ideas, I have loose-leaf binders filled with books that I started writing years ago: chapters in progress, in various versions that I had invested myself in during moments of belief and urgency, and then closed the door on when I didn’t know what to do next.
 These binders represented more than one book, on more than one subject.
 And although some were in colors difficult to overlook—orange, red, purple, along with the ubiquitous white—somehow, I managed to overlook them each time I opened the closet door to get something from a different shelf.
 (I keep fabric on the bottom, for sewing projects that may happen someday.)
 I actually stopped seeing them when I opened the closet door.

 And then I decided to bring the books to life.